brown-ccv/ccv-website-content/blog/writing-reusable-julia-code.md

 ---

-# Writing Reusable Code in Julia - Carlos Paniagua
+# Writing Reusable Code in Julia
+by Carlos Paniagua

 ### Use case